Are you a new mother?

 With a screaming baby and exhaustion beyond belief, it is very easy to forget to eat properly (or at all).

 I’m certainly not saying that you have to cook for long hours every day, but eat vegetables, fruits, whole grain bread and so on and not only coffee and cookies.
-(Ha, who would eat lots of cookies when trying to loose the baby fat… eehh – I know some moms that would, but don’t tell anyone…;-)
+(Ha, who would eat lots of cookies when trying to lose the baby fat… eehh – I know some moms that would, but don’t tell anyone…;-)

 It can be really hard to let go of the impulse to do everything yourself when you are a new mother.
 Especially with your first baby.

 But let dad, grandma, your friends or who ever help you!
 Or find a professional babysitter.
 For more tips on how to choose and work with a babysitter, click here.

 Let the person who helps you carry your child, change diapers, take the baby out in the stroller for 15 minutes (or a few hours if you can handle it), burp him and so on.